As one of the most popular breeds of guinea pig, the American guinea pig or English guinea pig is a staple for any guinea pig owner.

 Does an American Guinea Pig Bite?

-These guinea piggies can bite if they feel stressed or uncomfortable, but it’s unlikely that they will nip unprovoked.
+American guinea pigs bite if they feel stressed or uncomfortable, but it’s unlikely that they will nip unprovoked.

 If you accidentally touch a tender area on your American guinea pig or handle them incorrectly, they might bite you without warning.

 Alternatively, if your guinea pig needs the toilet, they may wriggle, fidget, and deliver a warning nip.

 A warning bite isn’t usually painful and doesn’t tend to break the skin.